 letters over 45 years.
 Several of Miller's letters were lost, when

-Durrell and his family was evacuated to Egypt to Crete in 1941.
+Durrell and his family was evacuated to Egypt after the outbreak of WWII.
 The

 letters were in a luggage, which was possibly captured by the Germans.

-In 1935 Durrell moved with his mother to the island of Corfu –
+In 1935 Durrell moved with his mother and wife to the

-His brother Gerald Durrell described life there in his book My
+island of Corfu.
+His brother Gerald Durrell described life there in his

-The first novel of interest, The Black Book: An Agon, heavily influenced by Miller, was published in Paris by Obelisk Press in 1938.
+The first novel of interest, The Black Book: An Agon (1938), heavily influenced by Miller, was published in Paris by Obelisk Press.
 The publishing house, founded by Jack Kahane, had also brought out Miller's Black Spring (1936).
 Durrell's mildly pornographic fantasia did not appear in Britain until 1973.
 In the story Lawrence Lucifer struggles to escape the spiritual sterility of dying England, and finds Greece's warmth and fertility.

-During WW II Durrell served as a press attaché to the British embassies in Cairo and Alexandria from 1941 to 1944.
-Durrell disliked Alexandria and he left the city for good in May 1945, taking with him his a "quarry" book, in which he wrote his first notes for an Alexandria novel.
-After the war he held various diplomatic and teaching jobs.
-He worked in Rhodos, Belgrad, finally settling in Cyprus in 1953.
-From 1947 to 1948 he was a director of the British Council Institute in Argentina.
-Durrell's observation of the diplomatic life at the British legation in Belgrade, where he was from 1949 to 1952, gave him material for White Eagles Over Serbia (1957), which gained considerable success.
+Observations of the diplomatic life at the British legation in Belgrade, where Durrell was from 1949 to 1952, gave him material for White Eagles Over Serbia (1957), which gained considerable success.
 In the story Colonel Methuen of Special Operations Q Branch is called to the office of his commanding officer and asked: "How far would it be if one walked from Belgrade to Salonika?
 Methuen starts his perilous mission which takes him deep into the mountains of Yugoslavia.
 Durrell's description of the highlands of the country forms an intrinsic part of the novel.